-The establishment of the Programme and the issue of Covered Bonds have been duly authorised by the resolution of the Management Board of the Bank No. 95/2016 dated 4 August 2016.
+The establishment of the Programme and the issue of Covered Bonds have been duly authorised by the resolution of the Management Board of the Bank No. 95/2016 dated 4 August 2016 as amended by the resolution of the Management Board of the Bank No. 85/2024 dated 3 September 2024.
 The issuance of each Series of the Covered Bonds will be authorised by a separate resolution of the Management Board of the Bank.